Frequently Asked Questions

 What is the refund policy?

-For camps there will be a $100 non-refundable fee for any cancellation made prior to 2 weeks before the camp start date.
+For camps there will be a $100 non-refundable fee plus any transaction fees for any cancellation made prior to 2 weeks before the camp start date.
 The full amount of the camp is non-refundable if a cancellation is made within 2 weeks of camp.
-For clinics there will be a $30 non-refundable fee for any cancellation made prior to 2 weeks before the clinic start date.
+For clinics there will be a $30 non-refundable fee plus any transaction fees for any cancellation made prior to 2 weeks before the clinic start date.
 The full amount of the clinic is non-refundable if a cancellation is made within 2 weeks of camp.

 Can I walk-up to register?